Home values are forever in flux.

-Normally, house values appreciate in the long term.
+Almost always, house values appreciate in the long term.

-Each of these pieces plays a role.
+All these play a role.